1twalters01/Obsidian/Computer Science/Languages/Rust/1. Rust Core/Part 1 - The Rust Programming Language/6) Enums and Pattern Matching/1) Defining an Enum.md

 route(IPAddrKind::V6);
 ```

-Using enums has more advantages.
 You might be tempted to tackle this problem with structs:

 ```rust
 enum IpAddrKind {